canerturkseven/ForecastFlowML/README.md

 ForecastFlowML provides a range of features that make it a powerful and flexible tool for time-series forecasting, including:

+- Works with Pandas and Pyspark DataFrames.
-- Distributed model training per group in the PySpark DataFrames
+- Distributed model training per group in the PySpark/Pandas DataFrames.
-- Direct multi-step forecasting
+- Direct multi-step forecasting.
-- Built-in time based cross-validation
+- Built-in time based cross-validation.
-- Extensive time-series feature engineering (lag, rolling mean/std, stockout etc.)
+- Extensive time-series feature engineering (lag, rolling mean/std, stockout, history length).
-- Hyperparameter tuning for each group model with grid search
+- Hyperparameter tuning for each group model with grid search.
 - Supports `scikit-learn` like libraries such as `LightGBM` or `XGBoost`.

 Whether you're new to time-series forecasting or an experienced data scientist, ForecastFlowML can help you build and deploy accurate forecasting models at scale.